sudhanvaghebbale/ALPI-Another-Lexer-Parser-Interpreter/README.md

 * Runtime: Prolog

 ## How to install and run ALPI?
-1. Download our repository either directly from github or just `gitclone https://github.com/sudhanvaghebbale/SER502-Spring2020-Team26.git `
+1. Download this repository either directly from GitHub or just use `gitclone https://github.com/sudhanvaghebbale/SER502-Spring2020-Team26.git `
 2. Go to `SER502-Spring2020-Team26/src/runtime`
-3. Check you path for python and swipl by typing  ` where python`, `where swipl`
+3. Check the path for Python and swipl by typing:
+` where python` and `where swipl`
-4. Put these paths in their respective files at the top of scripts like so `#!/opt/anaconda3/envs/prolog/bin/python` and `#!/usr/local/bin/swipl`
+4. Insert these paths in their respective files at the top of the script like:
+`#!/opt/anaconda3/envs/prolog/bin/python` and `#!/usr/local/bin/swipl`
-5. Get current path like so `pwd`
+5. Get current path by typing `pwd` in the terminal.
-6. Put current path in bash script for python and swipl
+6. Put current path in bash script for Python and swipl
     1. `vim ALP`
     2. edit this line to `python your/path/to/here/SER502-Spring2020-Team26/src/runtime/lexer.py`
     3. Same for pl file.
-7. Put current path for script.txt and tokens.txt to `lexer.py` and for `program.pl` respectively.
+7. Put the current path for script.txt and tokens.txt to `lexer.py` and `program.pl` respectively.
 8. Run `chmod +x ALP` and `./ALP` to execute (Run these two everytime a change is made).

 #### Misc